oostern/bagman/README.md

 It should be modifiable to fit any ROS topic you want to make available to some external (potentially remote) process, though I don't claim that this is the most efficient way of doing so.*

-These instructions are for Ubuntu 18.04.
-Older versions of Ubuntu should work, but 20.04 is not supported, as there is no release of rosbridge for Noetic (the ROS version corresponding to 20.04).
+These instructions are for Ubuntu 18.04, or 20.04 as noted.
+Melodic is the release name for 18.04, and Noetic is the release for 20.04.
+Anywhere `melodic` is used in a command substitute `noetic` or whatever the appropriate name is which corresponds to your distribution.

 This repo includes modified code from [easywsclient](https://github.com/dhbaird/easywsclient), which was published under the MIT license.
 A copy of the copyright notice and license is available in the `easyws` directory.